Last Updated on 10/01/2015

 An immigrant visa is required of anyone who wishes to enter the United States to reside there permanently, whether or not that person plans to seek employment in the United States.

-As of February 2, 2014, all information about non-immigrant visas and how to apply for them is available at: Visa Information and Appointments
+All information about non-immigrant visas and how to apply for them is available at: Visa Information and Appointments

 Diversity Visa Program Scammers Sending Fraudulent Emails and Letters (State Department warning)